@masatomakino/threejs-shader-materials

 Returns boolean

 • An optional callback that is executed immediately before the shader program is compiled.
 This function is called with the shader source code as a parameter.
-Useful for the modification of built-in materials, but the recommended approach moving forward is to use WebGPURenderer with the new Node Material system and [TSL]https://github.com/mrdoob/three.js/wiki/Three.js-Shading-Language.
-Unlike properties, the callback is not supported by .clone(), .copy() and .toJSON().
-This callback is only supported in WebGLRenderer (not WebGPURenderer).
+Useful for the modification of built-in materials.

 Parameters